1n1/op/README.md

     [DONE] Finished OK: ./ops/root
     root@shell:~/op #

-Woops, what did happen? well, a change was made, applied, detected, a rollback copy saved, a diff logged, and we did get to the *Desired State*.
+What did happen? well, a change was made, applied, detected, a rollback copy saved, a diff logged, and we did get to the *Desired State*.

-After the hange did apply, we can run op as many times as we want, to ensure that the *Desired State* is already there:
+After the change did apply, we can run ```op``` as many times as we want, to ensure that the *Desired State* is already there:

     root@shell:~/op # ./op
     root@shell:~/op # ./op -v